Estimated Repair Costs for 4 Typical Furnace Problems

 • Furnace filter: $10-$30

-If it’s extremely cold outside or you like your home to be toasty, your furnace may be running for a long time.
+If it’s extremely chilly outside or you like your home to be toasty, your furnace may be running for a long time.

-Alternatively, there might be an issue with the blower motor or your ductwork may be leaking air, forcing your furnace to run constantly to make up for the lost air.
+Alternatively, there might be a problem with the blower motor or your ductwork may be losing air, making your furnace run continuously to make up for the lost air.

 Estimated Repair Cost